basp-group/Faceted-HyperSARA/docs/source/index.rst

 ``Faceted-HyperSARA`` is a MATLAB library for radio-interferometric wideband intensity imaging.
 The library offers a collection of utility functions and scripts from data extraction from an RI measurement set ``MS Table`` to the reconstruction of a wideband intensity image over the field of view and frequency range of interest.
 The library contains an implementation of algorithms from the "SARA" family (SARA :cite:p:`Carrillo2012,Onose2017`, HyperSARA :cite:p:`Abdulaziz2019` and Faceted HyperSARA :cite:p:`Thouvenin2021`).
-The follwing features, crucial to achieve high precision imaging from large data volumes, are supported.
+The following features, crucial to achieve high precision imaging from large data volumes, are supported.

 - data dimensionality reduction via visibility gridding :cite:p:`Kartik2017`;
 - correction of the :math:`w`-term via :math:`w`-projection :cite:p:`Dabbech2017`;